hellowebbooks/hellowebapp/installation-instructions/python-mac.md

 But wait, you may be thinking - what about installing Django?
-We're going to install Django on a project-by-project basis (within the virtual environment provided by virtualenv), so we'll cover that in the next tutorial.
+We're going to install Django on a project-by-project basis (within the virtual environment provided by virtualenv), so we'll cover that in the next document.